Good Moods Encourage Speaking Up at Work

 How Can Organizations Encourage a Serving Culture?

 The major takeaway from this article is that leaders (especially those in the service sector) might benefit from learning to become servant leaders and engage in servant leadership practices such as emotionally supporting their followers.
 Doing this will foster a serving culture in the organization and enhance employees’ identification with the organization.
 This can generate favorable outcomes for individuals and the organization as a whole.
 Organizations in the service industry may consider adding servant leadership to their executive or leadership development programs.
 Furthermore, because serving culture is the critical factor that produces the positive outcomes, in addition to developing servant leaders, organizations can promote serving culture through other channels such as encouraging voluntary activities and community service.

-How Well-Connected Leaders Help Foster Creativity
+How Well-Connected Leaders are Improving Workplace Innovation and Creativity

 New research suggests that the key might be dependent on the size of team leaders’ social networks.
 By working with leaders who have substantial social networks within the organization, employees are granted access to more resources, ideas, and strategies to utilize in creative ways.

-STUDYING WELL-CONNECTED LEADERS
+THE IMPORTANCE OF WELL-CONNECTED LEADERS